 The modern bowed dulcimer is a lot different from its mountain namesake.
-To begin with, it has a more comfortable shape so that it can be held upright resting on the player's knees.
-Second, it has a feature shared with all bowed instruments, a sound post.
-The sound post couples the top and bottom plates of the bowed instrument to transfer the vibrations of the sound plate to the bottom.
-The result is a stronger sound.
+To begin with, it is designed to be held upright, resting on the player's knees.
+Second, it has a feature common to all bowed instruments, a sound post.
+The sound post couples the top and bottom plates of a bowed instrument to transfer the vibrations of the sound plate to the bottom.
+The result is a stronger, fuller sound.
 It also has a bass bar under the soundboard, a feature also borrowed from the violin family.
-And it's almost always chromatic and almost always stringed with four strings.
+And it's most frequently a four-string chromatic.

 So now we have an instrument that is like a cello, but with frets.
 Hmm...
-That sounds awfully close to the viola-da-gamba, a four string bowed instrument with a bass bar, a sound post and a fretted fingerboard.
-So, we might as well call the bowed dulcimer a viol, and make it a legitimate relative of all the other instruments in the bowed fiddle family, instead of a poor orphan that's neither a dulcimer nor a violin.
+That sounds pretty much like a viola-da-gamba, simply called a viol.
+Well then, we might as well also call the bowed dulcimer a viol, and make it a legitimate relative of all the other instruments in the bowed fiddle family, instead of a poor orphan that's neither a dulcimer nor a violin.

 For an article on Bowed Dulcimer tunings click here.
 And for instructions on how to bow your mountain dulcimer, click here.